 22. Professional boxing is forbidden in Iceland.

-26. The highlands in Iceland is uninhabited.
+26. The highlands in Iceland are uninhabited.

-28. Halldór Laxness is Iceland’s only Nobel prize winning author.
+28. Halldór Laxness is Iceland’s only Nobel Prize-winning author.

 29. The Arctic fox is the only indigenous land mammal in Iceland.

-30. The Ring road is the only national “highway”.
+30. The Ring Road is the only national “highway”.

 35. Iceland is one of the last places on earth to be settled by humans.